LoreBadTime/Tirocinio_Classificazione_Cagliata_public/README.md

 Python and MATLAB are required to run the project, and needs to be installed in PATH(Python Needs to be able to be called form "python" command, and also MATLAB from matlab command).
-Support is limited to Windows, but could be easily ported to other platforms.Used Python version is 3.11.3 Used MATLAB version is R2023a but versions higher than those shouldn't cause problems.
+Support is limited to Windows, but could be easily ported to other platforms.Used Python version is 3.11.3 Used MATLAB version is R2024a but versions higher than those shouldn't cause problems.

-Its needed to install this MATLAB packages to run the project:
+Its needed to install some MATLAB packages to run the project, and from a new MATLAB installation, one can run the powershell script "setup.ps1"(As Administrator) to install requiered packages:

 - "Computer Vision Toolbox" by MathWorks
 - "Deep Learning HDL Toolbox" by MathWorks